avsa242/veml6075-spin/README.md

 ## Limitations

 * Very early in development - may malfunction or outright fail to build
+* Not calibrated

 ## TODO

-- [ ] Add methods to configure the device
+- [x] Add methods to configure the device
 - [ ] Add method to calculate UV index